7digital/.github/.github/ISSUE_TEMPLATE/production-readiness-review--level-a-.md

 - [ ] OnCall rotation - It has a opsgenie team, escalation policy, schedules.
 - [ ] Log to STDOUT - Its logs are output to STDOUT/STDERR and captured by Datadog.
 - [ ] Log as JSON - Its logs are emitted in the log format.
-- [ ] airplane Reliability
-- [ ] Reliability affects availability and productivity.
-If reliability is low, your system will break down often.
-The team will have to take time to fix it.
-Then, both system availability and team productivity will be decreased.

 ## :airplane: Reliability
 - [ ] Manual Scale - It can be manually scaled horizontally to handle changes in workload.